-To establish additional equity funding as a proxy for private equity, utilization of the "World Index Plus Strategy", an equity fund offered by State Street Global Advisors.
-This approach will allow the System to have a ten percent commitment, through the combination of the private equity partnership and the index plus fund.
-Dollars not yet called by the private equity partnership will be placed in the index fund until they are drawn down by the investment manager (Adams Street).
+To establish additional equity funding as a proxy for private equity an allocation has been made to a Global Equity Index Portfolio managed by Mellon Capital.
+This approach allows the System to have a ten percent commitment, through the combination of the private equity partnerships and the index portfolio.
+Dollars not yet called by the private equity partnerships are placed in the index portfolio until they are drawn down by the investment managers: 1) The portfolio of securities is designed to replicate the characteristics of the global equity markets, and 2) Liquidity is available on a daily basis.